born2defy/purescript-datetime/docs/Data/Date/JulianGregorian.md

 runJulianTime :: JulianTime -> Number
 ```

+Extract a number from a JulianTime value

 #### `addDaysJT`

 ``` purescript
 addDaysJT :: Int -> JulianTime -> JulianTime
 ```

+Add a number of days to a JulianTime value

 #### `diffInDays`